HariSekhon/Knowledge-Base/jenkins.md

 ```

 [jenkins_cli.sh](https://github.com/HariSekhon/DevOps-Bash-tools/blob/master/jenkins/jenkins_cli.sh)
-does this autoamtically and its `--help` tells you what sorts of environment variables you need for auth and
+does this automatically and its `--help` tells you what sorts of environment variables you need for auth and
 connectivity which the jar is not good at.

 ## Jenkins Shell Scripts